MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-device-control-overview.md

 #### Look up device identifiers

-To find the vendor ID, product ID, and serial number of a USB device, do the following:
+To find the vendor ID, product ID, and serial number of a USB device:

 1. Log into a Mac device.
 1. Plug in the USB device for which you want to look up the identifiers.